ga-wdi-boston/project-planning-wireframes/README.md

 [Art City](https://github.com/breduffy/ArtCity_app/blob/master/z_Mockups/Project%202_Art_City_Mockups.pdf)

-> The last one is pretty high-fidelity, and is the kind of wireframe you'd typically see from a designer; that is not our expectation from you in WDI.
+> The last one is the kind of wireframe you'd typically see from a designer; that is not our expectation from you in WDI.

 In general, since hand-drawn wireframes are easier to iterate on and maintain than computer-drawn ones, we recommend that in the scope of this course, you do all your wireframing by hand.